sklise/i-like-what-i-see/readme.md

 ## Installation

+1. To install this extension grab the zip from the <a href="https://github.com/sklise/i-like-what-i-see/downloads">downloads</a>
+page.
+Unzip the zip.
+2. Open up the Extensions page in Chrome. chrome://extensions/
-To install this extension grab the zip from the [downloads](https://github.com/stevenklise/i-like-what-i-see/downloads) page.
-Unzip the zip and then in Chrome click the menu icon and select **TOOLS > EXTENSIONS**.
-Check the box marked "Developer Mode" and click the "Load unpacked extension" button and select the folder you just unzipped.
+3. Check the box marked "Developer Mode"
+4. Click the "Load unpacked extension" button and select the folder you just unzipped.
-An icon should appear in the Chrome Toolbar.
+5. An icon should appear in the Chrome Toolbar.

 This extension probably violates some terms of service with Facebook and so I will not be submitting it to the Chrome Web Store.